Home Equity Loan vs Personal Loan: Which Should You Choose?

 Both home equity loans and personal loans provide funds upfront that you repay over time with interest.
 However, they differ substantially in how those funds are secured.
 A home equity loan uses your home as collateral, while a personal loan is typically unsecured.
 This fundamental difference impacts everything from interest rates to eligibility requirements and potential risks.

 According to the Federal Reserve's data for 2026, the average APR on a home equity loan currently ranges from 7% to 14%, depending on creditworthiness and loan-to-value ratio.
 Personal loans, being unsecured, typically have higher APRs ranging from 9% to 25%.
 The typical loan amounts for home equity loans in 2026 are between $10,000 and $150,000, while personal loans generally range from $1,000 to $50,000.
 Approximately 35% of homeowners utilize a home equity product at least once during their ownership, highlighting its prevalence as a financing option.
-It's important to remember that these are averages and individual rates will vary greatly based on your financial profile.
+Be sure to remember that these are averages and individual rates will vary greatly based on your financial profile.

 What Is a Home Equity Loan?